 Meghan Peri Crimmins

 Emeritus Professor Milhollin of the University of Wisconsin Law School is President of the Wisconsin Project.
-Professor Milhollin holds degrees in engineering and law, and was an Administrative Judge, part-time, at the Nuclear Regulatory Commission for more than a decade.
-He has also been a consultant on nuclear arms proliferation to the Department of Defense.
-He has practiced international corporate law in New York and Paris, and has taught courses on nuclear arms proliferation at Princeton University as well as at Wisconsin.
-Professor Milhollin directed the Wisconsin Project on Nuclear Arms Control for twenty-five years.
-His articles and research reports have been cited and quoted widely in the international press, and he has testified frequently before Congressional committees.
+Gary holds degrees in engineering and law, and was an Administrative Judge, part-time, at the Nuclear Regulatory Commission for more than a decade.
+He has also been a consultant on nuclear arms proliferation to the Department of Defense, practiced international corporate law in New York and Paris, and has taught courses on nuclear arms proliferation at Princeton University as well as at Wisconsin.
+Gary founded the Wisconsin Project on Nuclear Arms Control in 1986 and directed the organization for 25 years.
+His articles and research reports articles and research reports have been cited and quoted widely in the international press, and he has testified frequently before Congressional committees.

 Jessica is a Research Assistant at the Wisconsin Project, where she uses her Russian language skills to conduct research on Russia’s missile and military programs for the Risk Report database.
 Before joining the organization, she interned at the Nuclear Threat Initiative and consulted for international media development nonprofit Internews.
 Jessica graduated from Georgetown University’s School of Foreign Service with a degree in International Politics and a minor in Russian and earned an M.A. in Security Policy Studies at George Washington University’s Elliott School of International Affairs.